simonedlund/esphome-p1reader/README.md

 # esphome-p1reader
 ESPHome custom component for reading P1 data from electricity meters.
 Designed for Swedish meters that implements the specification defined in the [Swedish Energy Industry Recommendation For Customer Interfaces](https://www.energiforetagen.se/forlag/elnat/branschrekommendation-for-lokalt-kundgranssnitt-for-elmatare/) version 1.3 and above.

-Please note that the project currently doesn't support the Aidon meter from Tekniska Verken since that meter outputs the data in a binary format according to an earlier version (1.2) of the above mentioned recommendation.
+Please note that the project *does* support the Aidon meter from Tekniska Verken, see configuration below.

 ## ESPHome version
 The current version in main is tested with ESPHome version `2021.12.0`.
 Make sure your ESPHome version is up to date if you experience compile problems.